 Huapai Triangle Special Housing Area Huapai Triangle Special Housing Area

-We will soon commence the first of 2 related projects to upgrade roading infrastructure at Kumeu and Huapai to serve the new Huapai Triangle Special Housing Area (SHA) in the northwest sector of Auckland.
+The second of two related projects is underway to upgrade roading infrastructure at Kumeu and Huapai to serve the new Huapai Triangle Special Housing Area (SHA) in the northwest sector of Auckland.

 Project zone: West